top of page

 What time is our weekly check-in?

-I ask that clients complete all aspects of their weekly check-in (detailed in welcome video) by 10am on Sunday mornings, as I complete all video feedback on that day.
-If you are unable to complete a check-in, please communicate this with me via WhatsApp.
-If your check-in comes after the deadline, feedback will be delivered via WhatsApp voice note for that week.
+I ask that clients complete all aspects of their weekly check-in (detailed in welcome video) by midday on Sunday morning, as I complete feedback in your chosen form on Sunday and Monday.
+If you are unable to complete a full check-in, please communicate this with me via WhatsApp.
 The analysis week runs from Sunday to Saturday, so feel free to complete on Saturday evening if possible.
+If you have requested a Zoom call, this will need to be pre arranged for Sunday afternoon or Monday.

 Do I need to check in if I have a “bad” week?